 At the age of 30, in 1914, he was employed as a pumper in the coal mines of Leisenring, near Uniontown.
 That year, on Feb.
-16, 1914, he married 26-year-old Bertha Mae Harvey (1888-1947), also of Leisenring, and the daughter of Richard and Josephine (Wolf) Harvey.
+16, 1914, he married 26-year-old Bertha Mae Harvey (Jan.
+21, 1888-1947), also of Leisenring, and the daughter of Richard and Josephine (Broadwater/Wolf) Harvey of Dunbar, Fayette County.
 Rev. R.C.
 Wolf, likely a relative of Bertha May's, officiated.

 William outlived Bertha by more than a quarter of a century, and resided in Dunbar Township.
 He disliked speaking about his family heritage, and when asked about it by grandchildren, either gave them a blank stare or became angry.